 By building in automation, taking full advantage of virtualized cloud infrastructure, and embracing a workflow that empowers developers to push code continuously, this enables companies to move fast when it comes to deploying and managing apps, all with less overhead.

 As DevOps has evolved into a mainstream philosophy, we’ve seen more and more DevOps conversations floating towards security-related topics as the next logical part of the equation.
 With an increasing number of conversations like these happening, it’s more important than ever that there is a unified understanding of the ways to balance new DevOps workflows with evolving cloud security practices.
 My entire team and I at Threat Stack are excited to be solving such an important problem.
-To see how we’re enabling teams to integrate these workflows, check out threatstack.com and give Threat Stack a try today.
+To see how we’re enabling teams to integrate these workflows, check out threatstack.com for a demo.